Popular Libraries

 method, make a history request.

-# Initialize training data with a rolling window of size 252*2 days. training_length = 252*2 self.training_data = RollingWindow[TradeBar](training_length) history = self.history[TradeBar](self._symbol, training_length, Resolution.DAILY) for trade_bar in history: self.training_data.add(trade_bar)
+# Fill a RollingWindow with 2 years of historical bars. training_length = 252*2 self.training_data = RollingWindow[TradeBar](training_length) history = self.history[TradeBar](self._symbol, training_length, Resolution.DAILY) for trade_bar in history: self.training_data.add(trade_bar)

 Define a Training Method